-There are numerous ways to measure the financial health and success of your start-up business.
+There are numerous ways to measure the financial health and the success of your start-up business.
 A growing customer base and profit can be a fair indication of success, but you also need to understand the importance of your cash flow.

 Having a full understanding of your working capital will give you a useful insight into your business and what’s needed in terms of money to finance your day-to-day operations.
 If you’re just starting or have been trading for some time it’s essential to get a good grasp of this and understand what’s required to keep your organisation afloat.

-The principal works on the basis that you have cash coming in via payments from customers for example, and money going out on things like staff wages, IT support and telecoms etc (current liabilities).
+The principal works on the basis that you have cash coming in via payments from customers for example (current assets), and money going out on things like IT support and telecoms etc (current liabilities).

 Cash flow problems are one of the leading causes of business bankruptcy, so it’s crucial you both understand and monitor yours carefully.
 Ask yourself:

-Do you know what your current cashflow looks like?
+Do you know what your current cash flow looks like?

-What do you expect your cashflow to look like in six months time?
+What do you expect your cash flow to look like in six months time?

 If you can’t answer both of those questions, then perhaps you’re not as in control of your organisation as you should be!

 New businesses often find themselves struggling to identify how much working capital they need when starting out.
 Unfortunately you’ll find it fluctuates regularly as your needs are likely to change.

-Be sure to track your cashflow on a monthly or even weekly basis to give you a better idea of when and how much funding your business needs.
-Also you should account for quarterly VAT and annual corporation tax payments which will ideally be in separate savings accounts so that you don't view it as spending money.
+Be sure to track your cash flow on a monthly or even weekly basis.
+This will give you a good idea of when and how much funding your business needs.
+Also you should account for quarterly VAT and annual corporation tax payments.
+Ideally these will be in separate savings accounts so that you don't view it as spending money.